 Reporting to stakeholders: Membership, Funders, Organisers, etc.

 Other areas may need to be factored in, such as ensuring RDA presence in relevant events and fora, which is deemed important.
 The current vs. future budget is presented in the table below in US dollars, which has been the currency that the RDA Global budget has been operating.
 The “Current” budget column is an estimation of the 2016 budget, while the “Future” budget column is an estimation of the required budget for the future, given a series of assumptions to be presented later.
 The Personnel FTE column provides the estimated FTEs to accomplish the corresponding core RDA Business task (including both funded and in-kind effort), while the Personnel US$ column estimates the budget required for the previous FTE column.
-There is also an “Other budget” that includes all other budget besides FTEs (such as registration fees, travel etc.).
-In summary, the current costs/budget is estimated to around 7,55 FTEs, of which 3,8 funded and 3,75 in-kind.
+There is also an “Other budget” column that includes all other budget besides FTEs (such as registration fees, travel etc.).
+In summary, the current costs/budget is estimated to be around 7,55 FTEs, of which 3,8 funded and 3,75 in-kind.
 The total budget is ~1,78M USD (funded part ~1,14 M USD).

 Estimated Annual “RDA Business” Budget -Current (2016)